KDE/digikam-doc/image_editor/transform_tools.rst

 Perspective Adjustment
 ----------------------

-The digiKam Perspective Adjustment is a tool for adjusting the image's perspective.
+The digiKam **Perspective Adjustment** tool geometrically remaps an image to adjust the image's perspective.

 With this tool you can work on the perspective in a photograph.
 This is very useful when working with photographs that contain keystone distortion.
 Keystone distortion occurs when an object is photographed from an angle rather than from a straight-on view.
 For example, if you take an image of a tall building from ground level, the edges of the building appear to meet each other at the far end.
-On the other hand you can use this tool to introduce a new perspective that is not a face-on view but to give the image a creative spin.
+On the other hand, you can use this tool to introduce a new perspective that is not a face-on view but gives the image a creative spin.

 All perspective transformations are performed around a fixed point called the reference point.
 This point is at the center of the item you are transforming and is displayed by a red circle.

-To change the perspective, use the square areas at the image corners for dragging.
+To change the perspective, drag the square areas in the corners of the image.
 The perspective preview is rendered automatically.
-On the right of the dialog you'll find a set of information witch help you to control the perspective change:
+On the right of the dialog you'll find a set of information which should help you control the perspective change:

-    - **New Width**: show the new image width in pixels including the empty area around the image resulting from the geometrical transformation.
+    - **New Width**: is the new image width in pixels including the empty area around the image resulting from the geometrical transformation.

-    - **New Height**: show the new image height in pixels including the empty area around the image resulting from the geometrical transformation.
+    - **New Height**: is the new image height in pixels including the empty area around the image resulting from the geometrical transformation.

-    - **Top Left Angle**: show the current angle in degrees at the top left corner of the perspective area.
+    - **Top Left Angle**: is the current angle in degrees at the top left corner of the perspective area.

-    - **Top Right Angle**: show the current angle in degrees at the top right corner of the perspective area.
+    - **Top Right Angle**: is the current angle in degrees at the top right corner of the perspective area.

-    - **Bottom Left Angle**: show the current angle in degrees at the bottom left corner of the perspective area.
+    - **Bottom Left Angle**: is the current angle in degrees at the bottom left corner of the perspective area.

-    - **Bottom Right Angle**: show the current angle in degrees at the bottom right corner of the perspective area.
+    - **Bottom Right Angle**: is the current angle in degrees at the bottom right corner of the perspective area.

 .. warning::